kishxrx/gitops-workflow/README.md

 -   **`main`**: This branch contains the production-ready, stable code.
 All merges into `main` are done from the `dev` branch and result in a new version tag.
 -   **`dev`**: This is the primary development branch.
 All completed feature branches are merged into `dev` for integration testing.
 -   **`feature/*`**: All new features or bug fixes are developed on a dedicated `feature` branch (e.g., `feature/add-new-quote-source`).
 These are merged into `dev` upon completion.

----

-Congratulations on completing your task!

-# GitOps Workflow Project

-This project is a demonstration of a standard Git and DevOps workflow.

-## 🚀 About The Project

-This repository contains a simple Flask web application.
-The primary goal is to practice version control best practices, including:
-- Branching strategies (main, dev, feature)
-- Using Pull Requests for code review and merging
-- Documenting work with proper commit messages and tags

-### The App

-The `app.py` file runs a simple web server that displays a welcome message.

 **Future Vision:** To evolve this into a mordern aesthetic website